-Vim have different and alternative solutions for different requirements.
-In this tutorial we will look different ways to quit or exit and save and exit.
-In this tutorial we will use
+Vim has different and alternative solutions for different requirements.
+In this tutorial, we will look at different ways to quit or exit and save and exit.
+In this tutorial, we will use

 exit for the same thing.

 The most used and simple usage is just exiting or exiting from the current vim session.
-If there is changes after opening file this command will not work because this command do not specifies action against changes.
+If there are changes after opening files this command will not work because this command does not specify action against changes.
 We will quit by using

 :q! command which will quit without saving changes.